All about Eye Health Heroes 2020 by IAPB »

 The IAPB’s International Eye Health Heroes 2020 program was launched by IAPB global ambassador, HRH the Countess of Wessex, in July, and winners have been awarded in three categories: Changemakers, Innovators, and Future Leaders.
 In 2020, a record 52 Eye Health Heroes were awarded ahead of World Sight Day on Thursday 8 October, from 27 countries representing a vast range of eye health workers under 35 – from optometrists to NGO and warehouse workers.

-This year’s Eye Health Heroes have been working on the front line tackling the response to Covid-19 as well as a number of other areas including in research and development, advocacy, support services, or community and clinical aspects of ophthalmology and optometry.
+This year’s Eye Health Heroes have been working on the front line tackling the response to Covid-19 as well as a number of other areas including research and development, advocacy, support services, or community and clinical aspects of ophthalmology and optometry.

 Eye Health Heroes – Change-Makers